-Trains, boats and planes: How Kim Jong Un travels abroad
+Boats, planes and armoured train: How Kim Jong Un travels abroad

 Even Mr Putin's private train "did not have the comfort of Kim Jong Il's train," he said.

-North Korean state media said he died of a heart attack while travelling on the locomotive.
+North Korean state media said that Kim Jong Il died of a heart attack while travelling on the train in 2011.

-In November 2009, conservative South Korean daily Chosun Ilbo reported that Kim Jong Il's armoured train featured around 90 carriages.
-The green vehicle with a yellow stripe also had conference rooms, audience chambers and bedrooms, with satellite phones and televisions installed for briefings.
+In November 2009, conservative South Korean daily Chosun Ilbo reported that the armoured train featured around 90 carriages.
+The green vehicle with a yellow stripe also had conference rooms, audience chambers and bedrooms, with satellite phones and flat-screen televisions installed for briefings.

 Kim Jong Un may not share his father's fear of flying, as he has flown on his Russian-made private jet for several trips.

-But when he last met Mr Putin in 2019, he also arrived by train to Vladivostok in Russia's far east.
-He was then welcomed by officials with a traditional offering of bread and salt.
+But when he last met Mr Putin in Vladivostok in Russia's far east in 2019 - likely to be the last time Mr Kim travelled abroad - he also arrived by train.
+He was welcomed by officials with a traditional offering of bread and salt.

-It was likely the last time Kim Jong Un travelled abroad.
-He reportedly uses the same train that his father did for international travel.

 His rumoured trip, if it happens, will most likely start in Pyongyang and go through Tumangang station at the Russian border, where wheels on the train will be switched for the Russian tracks.